Comments

 Attilio DottesioRating42%

 Emanuelle Richmond Morgan (Lasri) is an African American supermodel married to basketball star Fred Morgan (Percy Hogan).
 She had visited Beirut in July 1976 and fell in the centre of the Lebanese Civil War.
 She has been going through a state of amnesia since then, kept at a mental institution in Manhattan.
-Dr. Paul Gardner (Infanti) who is in charge of the clinic takes a special interest in Richmond's case and begins to personally investigate her past, starting with the photographer John Farmer (Franco Cremonini) who was with her in Beirut., 2h5
+Dr. Paul Gardner (Infanti) who is in charge of the clinic takes a special interest in Richmond's case and begins to personally investigate her past, starting with the photographer John Farmer (Franco Cremonini) who was with her in Beirut., 1h41

-Directed by Francis Ford CoppolaOrigin USAGenres Drama,
+Directed by Phillip NoyceOrigin USAGenres Drama,

 Thriller,